 • Send C-TPAT surveys to supply chain stakeholders • Refresh your company’s C-TPAT Security Profile

 Then, the remainder of the day is spent talking about short-term and longer-term goals.
-I would paint the sky blue and challenge the team to conceptualize what the utopia of world class compliance departments would look like.
+I would paint the sky blue and challenge the team to conceptualize what the utopia of world-class compliance departments would look like.
 We’d throw out and kick around ideas; nothing was sacred and no idea or topic was off-limits.
 These exercises not only re-energized the team for the year ahead but they resulted in the creation of some very important projects.

-As the day would wear on we would develop lists of tools and resources we needed to do our jobs better and lists of short and longer term goals.
-And by the end of the day I would have it boiled down to separate lists I could draw from when doing my budgeting exercises.
+As the day would wear on we would develop lists of tools and resources we needed to do our jobs better and lists of short and longer-term goals.
+And by the end of the day, I would have it boiled down to separate lists I could draw from when doing my budgeting exercises.
 The first list contained the more viable ideas with little cost or downside.
 Those were typically initiated immediately.
 The ideas requiring more resources or funding were on separate short and long terms lists.
-The more far-flung or far-fetched ideas were retained on list for revisiting in future meetings.
-And still more of the ideas wound up on my “Opportunities List.”
+The more far-flung or far-fetched ideas were retained on the list for revisiting in future meetings.
+And still, more of the ideas wound up on my “Opportunities List.”
 This was a list we created of things or programs that we knew we were not doing because we lacked adequate or proper resources.
 Then, when challenged by senior management (as sometimes happens in the corporate world) on, “How we can do things better or less expensively?”
 I was armed and ready with an exhaustive list.

 The establishment of annual attainable goals and objectives is an absolute best practice.
 Doing so allows you to effectively measure your level of success; or lack thereof.
 It also provides a vision or a roadmap for your subordinates to follow.
-If you are already in process, or perhaps have even completed your planning for this year, give yourself a gold star.
+If you are already in the process or perhaps have even completed your planning for this year, give yourself a gold star.
 On the other hand, if you’re procrastinating, use this article as your impetus or catalyst to get going.
 Good luck with your objectives this year!